Deployment recommendations for Tivoli Storage Manager Version 6 servers

 - If you are using data deduplication, see the following resources:

 - Determining the impact of deduplication on a Tivoli Storage Manager server database and storage pools

 - Effective Planning and Use of IBM Tivoli Storage Manager V6 Deduplication

-- If you are using node replication, see the following resources:
+- If you are using node replication, see the following resource:

 For instructions about installing the Tivoli Storage Manager server, see the documentation for your product release:

 - V6.3 Installing the server on AIX, HP-UX, Linux, Oracle Solaris, and Windows systems